microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/40.timex-resolution/README.md

 - Generate natural language from the TIMEX expression.
 (This is logically the reverse of the Recognizer.)
 - Resolve TIMEX expressions to produce example date-times.
 (This produces the same result as the Recognizer (and therefore LUIS)).
 - Evaluate TIMEX expressions against constraints such that new more precise TIMEX expressions are produced.
+- It make take several steps, but ultimately you can resolve to a datetime instance, which is probably what your application is looking for.

 The code of sample 40 includes examples of all these different features.